This set of Energy Engineering Questions and Answers for Freshers focuses on “Feed Water and Steam Generation System, Working of Thermal Power Plant”.

 d) To control conductivity

 Explanation: The main objective to treat feed water is to prevent damage by scaling and exchange heat without scaling to produce high quality steam.
-Since high amount of water is converted into steam back and forth, there is pretty good chance of scale formation in the tubes if the water is not treated.
+Since a high amount of water is converted into steam back and forth, there is pretty good chance of scale formation in the tubes if the water is not treated.

 Explanation: The boiler is alkalized to pH value of 9.0 to reduce oxidization and to support the formation of a stable layer of magnetite on water side surface of the boiler protecting from oxidation.
 And also oxygen scavengers are used to remove residues of oxides, especially O2 & CO2 [oxygen and carbon dioxide] must be removed.
 Sodium hydroxide or ammonia is used for alkalization of the feed water.